openwdl/wdl/SPEC.md

 * For an `Object` argument: the number of key-value pairs in the object.
 * For a `String` argument: the number of characters in the string.

-Note that every struct of a given type will always have the same length, equal to the number of members in the struct definition, regardless of whether any of the members are optional.

 **Parameters**

 1. `Array[X]`|`Map[X, Y]`|`Object`|`String`: A collection or string whose elements are to be counted.